ekblab/UVDHDS_transcriptomics/README.md

 ## Overview
 This repository contains the analysis pipeline, processed data, and figure scripts for the first publication associated with the *UVDHDS* project.
-The study describes for the first time transcriptomic (mRNA, lncRNA, miRNA) differences between dermal stem cells (DSCs) and their melanocyte progeny.
-This transcriptomic profiling is the foundation for further investigations focussing differentiation process itself as well as UV induced changes.
+The study describes for the first time transcriptomic (mRNA, lncRNA, miRNA) differences between dermal stem cells (DSCs) and their melanocytic progeny.
+This transcriptomic profiling is the foundation for further investigations focussing on the differentiation process itself as well as UV induced changes.

 This repository specifically covers **bulk RNA-seq transcriptomic profiling** of donor-matched DSCs and melanocytes to establish a transcriptomic "baseline".